-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Residential Services' internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Residential Services' internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal controls and compliance, and the results of that testing, and not to provide an opinion on the effectiveness of Residential Services' internal controls, nor on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Residential Services' internal controls and compliance.
 Accordingly, this communication is not suitable for any other purpose.
 However, this report is a matter of public record and its distribution is not limited.
 It also serves to disseminate information to the public as a reporting tool to help citizens assess government operations.